SAP-archive/helm-broker/docs/README.md

 ## Overview

 This directory contains Helm Broker documentation.

-The Helm Broker fetches addons which contain a set of specific [files](#details-create-addons).
-You must place your addons in a repository of an appropriate [format](#details-create-addons-repository).
-The Helm Broker fetches default cluster-wide addons defined by the [helm-repos-urls](https://github.com/kyma-project/kyma/blob/master/resources/helm-broker/templates/default-addons-cfg.yaml) custom resource (CR).
-This CR contains URLs that point to the release of [`addons`](https://github.com/kyma-project/addons/releases) repository compatible with a given [Kyma release](https://github.com/kyma-project/kyma/releases).
-You can also configure the Helm Broker to fetch addons definitions from other addons repositories.

-If you want to create your addons and store them in your own repository, start with these documents:
+Start with the document describing [Helm Broker installation and development](./01-installation.md).
+Then, if you want to create your addons and store them in your own repository, read these documents:
   - [Create addons](./04-create-addons.md)
   - [Bind addons](./05-bind-addons.md)
   - [Test addons](./06-test-addons.md)